MTN Ghana supports Girls-in-ICT programme in Savannah Region | Ghana News Agency

 By Albert Futukpor

-“MTN is proud of our 1,000 digital maidens, who have just completed their foundational skills training in computing.”

-She was delivering a solidarity message on behalf of the Leadership and Staff of MTN Ghana during the climax of the Girls-in-ICT programme in Damongo to present prizes to 100 girls, who emerged top performers in the examinations conducted for the beneficiaries of the Girls-in-ICT programme in the Savannah region.
+She was delivering a solidarity message on behalf of the Leadership and Staff of MTN Ghana during the climax of the Girls-in-ICT programme in Damongo on Tuesday to present prizes to 100 girls, who emerged as top performers in the examinations for the beneficiaries of the Girls-in-ICT programme in the Savannah Region.

-The girls, who emerged top performers in the examinations as part of the training on ICT, were each awarded a laptop during the climax of the Girls-in-ICT programme in Damongo.
+A total of 100 girls, who emerged as top performers in the examinations for the 1,000 girls as part of the training on ICT, were each awarded a laptop during the climax of the Girls-in-ICT programme in Damongo on Tuesday.

 Mrs Baah-Obeng said “MTN believes in “doing”.
 In March, this year, in partnership with the Ministry of Communications and Digitalisation, we cut sod for the construction of a 25-million-dollar ICT hub in Accra.”